IDF: Israel Defense Forces

 In addition to the historical analysis, IDF: Israel Defense Forces has additional pieces for 1967 Sword of Israel: all 264 of them in an alternative deep-blue-with-gold-markings color scheme.
 You don’t really need these to play the game – they’re identical to the 264 Israeli pieces found in 1967 Sword of Israel, except for the color scheme.

+We created the alternate files when 1967 Sword of Israel first came out.
+I would rather forget the reasons (which, for once, were not our fault).
 That fiasco now lies well in the company’s tumultuous past, but we still had the Blue Israeli art files and as soon as we announced a reprint of 1967 Sword of Israel with the wonderful die-cut- silky-smooth pieces that have become our standard some hard-core customers began asking if they could have Blue Israelis.

 The upshot is: if you’re a geek for game pieces, and if you’ve read this far you know that you are, you have to have these.

 You can order IDF: Israel Defense Forces right here.